 Getting accurate weather data depends on your watch and iPhone having your correct location information.
 So, let’s check that your Watch is using your current location.

-Open the Watch app and go to My Watch tab > Weather > Default City > choose Current Location.
+You can also open the Watch app on your iPhone and go to My Watch tab > Weather > Default City > choose Current Location.

 Once done, open the Weather app on your watch or look at the Weather app complication on your watch face.
 See if it now shows the weather for your current location.

-If not, check that you allowed your iPhone’s Weather app access to your location via Settings > Privacy & Security > Location Services > Weather and set the location permission to Always.
+If not, check that you allowed the Weather app access to your location via the iPhone’s or Watch’s Settings > Privacy & Security > Location Services > Weather and set the location permission to Always.
 Toggle on Precise Location.

 Then go to Settings > Privacy & Security > Location Services > Apple Watch Faces.
 Set this to While Using and toggle on Precise Location.